-HP working on a new smartphone that will offer a 'differentiated experience,' says execAlex Wagner - Deputy Managing Editor, News Desk
+HP working on a new smartphone that will offer a 'differentiated experience,' says execAlex Wagner - Editorial Director of News and Content

 It's certainly been a while since we've seen any new smartphones from HP, but a company executive has promised that the Veer and Pre 3 won't be the last handsets we see emerge from the HP labs.
 Yam Su Yin, HP's Director of Consumer PC and Media Tablets for Asia Pacific, has told the Press Trust of India that her firm is prepping a new smartphone device.
 "It would be silly if we say no. HP has to be in the game," the exec said.
 Yam wouldn't divulge any details of the handset, but she did tease that the upcoming product will offer a "differentiated experience."